Cocycles of nilpotent quotients of free groups: Applications: simple proofs

 \section{Applications: simple proofs}

-There are some topological invariants using $H^*(F/F_k)$, and some results on the Milnor link-invariant and Mapping class group.
+There are some topological invariants using $H^*(F/F_k)$, and some results on the Milnor link-invariants and the mapping class groups of surfaces.
 In this section, we give simple proofs of the results of Fenn-Sjerve \cite{FS}, Turaev \cite{Tur}, Porter \cite{Por}, Kitano \cite{Ki}, and Heap \cite{Heap}.